juhawilppu/node-google-oauth/README.md

 # node-google-oauth

-Test project for NodeJS using Google OAuth 2.0.
+Test project for NodeJS using Google OAuth 2.0, MongoDB and React.
+Check it out: https://limitless-ocean-63000.herokuapp.com/ .

 ## How to configure Google OAuth
 Got to [https://console.developers.google.com](https://console.developers.google.com) .